Plan of Ayutla

 The Plan of Ayutla was the 1854 written plan aimed at removing conservative, centralist President Antonio López de Santa Anna from control of Mexico during the Second Federal Republic of Mexico period.
-Initially, it seemed little different than other political plans of the era, but it is considered to be the first act of the Liberal Reform in Mexico.
+Initially, it seemed little different from other political plans of the era, but it is considered to be the first act of the Liberal Reform in Mexico.
 It was the catalyst for revolts in many parts of Mexico, which led to the resignation of Santa Anna from the presidency, never to vie for office again.
 The next Presidents of Mexico were the liberals, Juan Álvarez, Ignacio Comonfort, and Benito Juárez.
 The new regime would then proclaim the 1857 Mexican Constitution, which implemented a variety of liberal reforms.

 Dissent against the Santa Anna dictatorship

 After Mexico's defeat in the Mexican–American War, the country was beset by despair and political chaos.
 Abhorring long-term exploitation and short-term heavy taxes needed to finance the war, some indigenous peoples revolted in the Sierra Gorda region (1847–1849) and in the Yucatán peninsula (1847–1852).
 The north of Mexico was especially devastated.
-The territorial losses to the United States codified in the Treaty of Guadalupe Hidalgo was an impetus for Apache and Comanche raids in northern Mexico.
-The region was further weakened by depopulation, with the discovery of gold in the recently lost territory of California prompted inhabitants of northern Mexico to migrate there.
+The territorial losses to the United States codified in the Treaty of Guadalupe Hidalgo were an impetus for Apache and Comanche raids in northern Mexico.
+The region was further weakened by depopulation, with the discovery of gold in the recently lost territory of California prompting inhabitants of northern Mexico to migrate there.

 During this chaos, José María Tornel and Juan Suárez y Navarro founded the Santanista party.
 The Santanistas believed that Mexico should be ruled by a strong dictator who would create a centralized state that would emphasize the importance of the Catholic faith.
 Conservative politician and historian Lucas Alamán stated that the Church was "the only tie left that unites the Mexican people."
 The Santanistas hoped that exiled President Santa Anna would be that strong dictator.
 The Santanistas, with help from the radical puros and the military, overthrew the moderado Mariano Arista.
 Santa Anna arrived in Veracruz on 1 April 1853, and he took office upon reaching Mexico City on 20 April.